myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-05T00:42:26.524Z
+>
+> imo I look forward to the development of autopilot and better electrification in future vehicles, but it does not have to be Tesla that makes this happen

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-04T23:14:24.762Z
 >
 > Japan.
 I’m providing AT Protocol and Bluesky things for Dart/Flutter devs 🦋